 Professor and Executive Director, Center for the Study of Race and Equity in Education, University of Pennsylvania

-Shaun R. Harper is a professor in the Graduate School of Education, Africana Studies, and Gender Studies at the University of Pennsylvania, where he founded and serves as executive director of the Center for the Study of Race & Equity in Education.
+Shaun R. Harper is the Clifford and Betty Allen Professor in the Rossier School of Education at the University of Southern California, and executive director of the USC Race & Equity Center.
+Prior to, Harper was professor in the Graduate School of Education, Africana Studies, and Gender Studies at the University of Pennsylvania, where he founded and served as executive director of the Center for the Study of Race & Equity in Education.
 He is an expert on race and gender in education and social contexts, equity trends and climate issues on college campuses, Black and Latino male student success in high school and higher education, college student engagement, and college sports.

 Professor Harper is author of over 100 peer-reviewed journal articles and other academic publications.
 Review of Research in Education, Teachers College Record, Harvard Educational Review, Journal of Higher Education, and The Review of Higher Education are some top journals in which his studies are published.
 Dr. Harper’s research has been cited in nearly 5,000 studies.
 Johns Hopkins University Press is publishing his 13th book, Race Matters in College.